 Part of the General advice (rules 144 to 158)

-- you MUST NOT throw anything out of a vehicle; for example, food or food packaging, cigarette ends, cans, paper or carrier bags.
+- You MUST NOT throw anything out of a vehicle; for example, food or food packaging, cigarette ends, cans, paper or carrier bags.
 This can endanger other road users, particularly motorcyclists and cyclists.

-- try to be understanding if other road users cause problems; they may be inexperienced or not know the area well.
+- Try to be understanding if other road users cause problems; they may be inexperienced or unfamiliar with the area.

-- be patient; remember that anyone can make a mistake.
+- Be patient; remember that anyone can make a mistake.

-- do not allow yourself to become agitated or involved if someone is behaving badly on the road.
-This will only make the situation worse.
-Pull over, calm down and, when you feel relaxed, continue your journey.
+- Do not allow yourself to become agitated or involved if someone is behaving badly on the road.
+This will only exacerbate the situation.
+Pull over, calm down, and, when you feel relaxed, continue your journey.

-- slow down and hold back if a road user pulls out into your path at a junction.
+- Slow down and hold back if a road user pulls out into your path at a junction.
 Allow them to get clear.
-Do not over-react by driving too close behind to intimidate them.
+Do not overreact by driving too close behind to intimidate them.

-Instead you should take a deep breath, and think, “hey, this is breaking the rules of the Highway Code”.
+Instead, you should take a deep breath and think, “Hey, this is breaking the rules of the Highway Code”.

 Highway code (Rule 116) Hazard lights